 - You can find the insurer at EzyReg by checking the number plate and selecting the ‘Check registration expiry date’ option

-Insurers often try to make victims of no-fault accidents an early offer, but it’s important to seek independent legal advice before you accept a settlement.
-Our legal team acting in Adelaide can assess your offer and reassess your claim to ensure you’re not being lowballed.
+Insurers often try to make victims of no-fault accidents an early offer, but it’s essential to seek independent legal advice before you accept a settlement.
+Our legal team acting in Adelaide can assess your offer and reassess your claim to ensure it is not a low ball offer.

 For help and advice regarding your matter, please call 1800 106 107.

-After an accident, report it to the police as soon as possible if you haven’t already done so, or if they were not in attendance.
+After an accident, report it to the police as soon as possible.
+If you haven’t already done so, or if they were not in attendance, you should do so immediately.
 You will also need to obtain a claim form from the motor accidents compensation commission and submit it to TIO.